4-H Youth Development

 Livestock Quiz Bowl Team

-Jeffco Livestock Quiz Bowl is beginning practices.
+Jeffco Livestock Quiz Bowl is taking a break until the new 4-H year gets going in October.
 Here is their flyer with the schedule and information.

 Livestock Judging Team